sfranzen/ismcsolver/README.md

 ismcsolver is a header-only C++11 library providing [information set Monte Carlo tree search][ISMCTS] (ISMCTS) algorithms.
 Monte Carlo tree search is a (game) AI decision making algorithm noted for its applicability to many different games of perfect information, requiring no domain-specific knowledge and only little information about a game's state.
 ISMCTS is an elegant extension of this technique to imperfect information games, where not all information is visible to all players, possibly combined with factors of randomness.

+Strengths of the algorithm include being *anytime:* it can be given as much or as little CPU time as is available or desired, more time simply yielding more information on which to base the decision.
+Additionally it uses the available budget efficiently by only building a single information tree: identical moves from different possible game states all map to the same node, making it possible to find moves that are likely to be good in a variety of circumstances.

-The code began its life inside a Qt game I wrote to explore game AI, eventually extracted to make testing easier and ported to standard C++ to make it portable to any future projects.
-It provides class templates to allow using the algorithm with a generic type of game using a generic type of move.
+This code was originally part of a Qt game I wrote to explore game AI.
+I eventually wanted to test it with a simpler game, so I extracted it and also decided to port it to standard C++ to make it more useful any future projects.
+It now provides class templates that allow applying the algorithm to a generic game using a generic type of move.

 [ISMCTS]: https://pure.york.ac.uk/portal/files/13014166/CowlingPowleyWhitehouse2012.pdf